There are many reasons why your AC system freezes up.

 - Slack fittings

-How long your equipment has been working and the area of the leak play a part in whether you should repair or replace your AC system.
+How long your equipment has been working and the spot of the leak play a part in whether you should repair or replace your AC system.

-Dusty evaporator coil—As time passes, the evaporator coil attracts dirt and leads to problems similar to a clogged filter.
-You’ll gradually receive lower airflow until your unit freezes or stops cooling.
-You’ll need to call Jack Nelson Service Experts to fix the issue.
+Filthy evaporator coil—As time passes, the evaporator coil attracts dirt and leads to problems similar to a clogged filter.
+You’ll gradually get lower airflow until your unit freezes or stops cooling.
+You’ll need to call Jack Nelson Service Experts to fix the malfunction.

-Malfunctioning blower motor or relay—A blower motor working at an incorrect speed or not turning on at all can cause freezing.
-It could also be sporadic, running at maximum speed and going slower after it gets warm.
+Broken blower motor or relay—A blower motor working at an incorrect speed or not turning on at all can lead to freezing.
+It could also be sporadic, running at top speed and going slower after it gets warm.
 Or a relay can make it start one time and not the next.
-In either case, you will need to get in touch with Jack Nelson Service Experts to repair the problem.
+In either case, you will need to get in touch with Jack Nelson Service Experts to fix the problem.

-Scheduling yearly AC maintenance or heat pump maintenance could help you avoid this malfunction.
-Our techs will thoroughly check and clean your unit, which frequently allows us to catch little troubles before they become large problems.
+Scheduling regular AC maintenance could help you avoid this issue.
+Our techs will thoroughly examine and clean your unit, which frequently allows us to notice minor troubles before they become large problems.